-You can start by talking to the security and compliance leaders within your company about how much their work actually impacts top-line revenue.
-Ask them whether they’re experiencing any challenges with their tools or other issues that keeps them from being fully productive.
+You can start by talking to your company’s security and compliance leaders about how much their work impacts top-line revenue.
+Ask them whether they’re experiencing any challenges with their tools or other issues that keep them from being fully productive.

 See how Hyperproof used its own software to cut the time to achieve SOC 2 Type 2 by 70 percent

 Since security and compliance teams are often perceived as cost centers within an organization, they tend to have relatively small budgets.
 They may not have the budget today to buy new compliance software.
 But your team may have extra wriggle room in its budget.
 If that’s the case, you can come in to subsidize the cost of new compliance software, knowing that you will likely see big returns on that investment in the form of new business.